 Overview

-David Beam is a partner in Mayer Brown’s Washington, DC office.
-He is a co-leader of the firmwide Fintech practice, and member of the Financial Services Regulatory & Enforcement group.
-David's practice focuses on payment systems and credit products, with an emphasis on legal issues that arise from the innovative use of technology in financial services.
+David Beam counsels clients in connection with a broad range of transactional, regulatory, and other matters relating to payment systems and credit products, with an emphasis on legal issues that arise from the innovative use of technology in financial services.

 Experience